natureTechie/weatherInfo/README.md

-﻿# EnvStat - Know your weather
+﻿# EnvStat - Weather at your glance!
  Internship Project